School of Social Welfare

 - Service in community centers, juvenile courts, and residential treatment centers.

-- Women’s counseling and shelter facilities.
+- Domestic violence counseling and shelter facilities.

-- Community services for people with mental health challenges.
+- Community mental health services.

 - Community practice and social change.